 All of these show what happens physiologically during an acupuncture treatment, what none of these explain is HOW and I believe this is where our ever advancing understanding of embryo development may help.
 Dr Keown has written and lectured extensively on this subject and his book explains in amazing detail where the links can be found.
 He discusses ‘systems theory’ that understands that the whole is greater than the sum of its parts.
 He goes on to explain that communication between these parts are of utmost importance, creating embryological organising centres (morphostats) which are found in concentration at same areas as acupuncture points, thus the points have the most potential to create change.
 I have found it to be a truly fascinating book, and hope it is the beginning of a greater understanding of the human body, and of course, of the mechanisms of acupuncture.

+The sbort answer is that no one really knows for sure, what can be sure of is that acupuncture influences our neurotranmitters, our pain receptors, our inflammatory markers and our nervous system in general, helping to get out body’s back to that perfect balance that it wants: homeostasis, or Wu Wei in TEAM terms.
 I have enjoyed doing the research for this blog, and whilst I have not written it to be a journal paper I have included the references I used for those who want to do more study themselves.
 I hope that with this greater insight more people will trust that popping pills is not always the answer and that acupuncture can, and does, have the potential to have a hugely varied impact on your health: if you let it!

 - Keown, D, (2014) The Spark In The Machine: How the Science of Acupunture Explains the Mysteries of Western Medicine, Singing Dragon.